 As mentioned in the previous section, threats, risks and vulnerabilities are different.
 Still, these three elements can be combined to quantify your cybersecurity risk.
 To calculate cyber risk, many use this simple framework:

 Cyber Risk = Threat x Vulnerability x Information Value

-Once you’ve calculated your cyber risk, you can begin to prioritize the security measures that will deliver the greatest improvement on your organization’s cybersecurity.
+Once you’ve calculated your cyber risk, you can prioritize the security measures.
+Those measures that address your largest risks should come first, since they will deliver the greatest improvement in the organization’s cybersecurity.

-Before you begin those calculations, however, you need to complete some of the other steps in the cybersecurity risk management process.
-Let’s take a closer look at the steps necessary to create and maintain an effective cybersecurity risk management program.
+Before you begin those calculations, however, you must complete other steps in the risk management process.
+Let’s look at the steps necessary to create and maintain an effective cybersecurity risk management program.

 The Cyber Risk Management Process

 Before we review the cybersecurity risk management process, understand that there is no one-size-fits-all approach to cybersecurity.
-The following steps are intentionally general, so that any reader can fine-tune them to meet the specific needs of your organization.
+The following steps are intentionally general so any reader can fine-tune them to meet your organization’s specific needs.

 Begin by assembling the right team.
-These are the people who will be responsible for creating, implementing and maintaining your organization’s cybersecurity risk management process, so select them carefully.
+These people will be responsible for creating, implementing, and maintaining the organization’s cybersecurity risk management process, so select them carefully.